documentationfor yFiles for HTML 3.0.0.1

 yWorks

 Tübingen-based company specializing in tools for graph visualization.
-Notable products are the graph visualization toolkit yFiles for various platforms, as well as the interactive graph editor yEd.
+The company’s notable products are the graph visualization toolkit yFiles for various platforms, as well as the interactive graph editor yEd.

 Top